-Conventional wisdom often suggests that while large corporations grow more advanced and sophisticated, small businesses retain a more old-fashioned identity.
+Conventional wisdom often suggests that while large corporations grow more advanced, small businesses retain a more old-fashioned identity.
 This may be true in some cases.
 Small businesses often operate on local or regional levels.
 As a result, they don’t have to win customers in a national competitive landscape.
 Many rivals pour millions into new technologies …

 There are many incorrect assumptions about how software might negatively impact a business.
 These include misconceptions around the price, lack of obvious business benefits, or worries about how hard it is to use the software.
 These myths are particularly prevalent among small businesses.
 That’s a shame because in many ways small businesses stand to benefit the most from these platforms’ features.
 Here are a few of the biggest and most enduring myths about business software.